 [Figure 7 about here ]

 Figure 8 shows the average cost ($·Mg-1) for each potential location, plant capacity, and year.
 Overall, the average costs in Edson and Whitecourt are quite similar.
 Hinton is usually more expensive across years and capacities.
-The differences become clearer at a capacity of 800 Gg/a, for which Whitecourt is the lowest cost location for most years.
+The differences become clearer at a capacity of 800 Gg·yr-1, for which Whitecourt is the lowest cost location for most years.

 [Figure 8 about here ]

 Table 2 presents summary statistics over the 26 years for the locations and capacities.
 Average costs and the inter-annual variability of costs increase with increasing capacity.
-The variation is costs for Hinton is greater than for Whitecourt and Edson, particularly for the 800 Gg/a capacity.
+The variation in costs for Hinton is greater than for Whitecourt and Edson, particularly for the 800 Gg/a capacity.

 [ Table 2 about here ]

 Figure 9 shows the areas that would have been needed to supply a bioenergy plant of varying capacities in Whitecourt in the year of median harvest (2009) in relation to the proportional township area harvested.
-Note that there is some residue being collected from the White Area, but most of it is being collected from the Green Area.
+Note that there is some residue being collected from the White Area, but most is being collected from the Green Area.

 [ Figure 9 about here ]

-Figure 10 compares the supply areas for 2005, 2009, and 1990 (high, medium, and low harvest years) for Whitecourt.
-The area required to supply the bioenergy plant increases greatly in low timber harvest years, particularly for the 800 Gg/a capacity.
+Figure 10 compares the supply areas for 2005, 2009, and 1990 (high, medium, and low harvest years, respectively) for Whitecourt.
+The area required to supply the bioenergy plant increases greatly in low timber harvest years, particularly for the 800 Gg·yr-1 capacity.
 Similar maps have been produced for the other locations and all 26 years and are available at the University of Alberta’s Education and Research Archive (ERA). cite Notice that the supply areas include areas outside the Green Area with very little harvest.
 The contours indicate the cycle time associated with each of the capacities.
 Because of the cost of moving equipment such as the grinder and loader, it is unlikely that the small, dispersed harvested areas would be accessed, but the volumes are small enough that we ignore them.
 We have created animations of these contour maps for all 26 years in the study period for the 3 locations (available at ERA).
 These provide another way of visualizing the inter-annual variation.

 [ Figure 10 about here ]

 Whitecourt is lowest cost location for most years at all capacities.
 There is a noticeable spike in costs 1999, which may be related to salvage harvest following the 1998 Virginia Hills wildfire [56].
-Note that this spike also affects Hinton and Edson at 800 Gg/a capacity, because they reach into the Whitecourt area.

-The average cost of forest residue are lower for the lower capacity facilities, as they do not need to travel as far to meet their biomass input requirements.
+Note that this spike also affects Hinton and Edson at 800 Gg·yr-1 capacity, because they reach into the Whitecourt area.
+Generally speaking, the average cost of delivered forest residues are lower for the lower capacity plants, as they do not need to collect residues from as far to meet their biomass input requirements.
+In other words, the average cycle time is lower for the lower capacity bioenergy plants, which results in a lower average delivered residue cost.

 Overall, the results show that there is a high level of interannual variability in the costs of retrieving a fixed amount of biomass from timber harvesting residues.
-The variability is related to the area and location of harvest, which varies from year to year, and directly impacts transportation costs.
+The variability is related to the area and location of harvest, which varies from year-to-year, and directly impacts transportation costs.

 Conclusions